 Visit Austin is working hard to maintain current information about popular attractions, museums, tours, restaurants and hotels on our website.
 Please check individual websites and social channels to confirm operating hours.
 The Austin Visitor Center has re-opened after an extended closure.
 Find current hours and offerings here.

-Public officials recommend visiting open businesses with the COVID-19 health recommendations in mind: washing your hands; refraining from touching your face; and staying home if you’re sick, among others.
+Public officials recommend visiting open businesses with the COVID-19 health recommendations in mind: wearing facial coverings in public places or at private indoor gatherings, washing your hands; refraining from touching your face; and staying home if you’re sick, among others.

 What actions are being taken in Austin?